lierdakil/mdcheck-ng/options.md

-Whether to enable Enable mdcheck-ng service\.
+Whether to enable mdcheck-ng service\.